 Finally, no matter what weather you may be under, it's always essential to bring a bike light and a bottle of water with you.
 It's highly crucial, especially during emergencies.

 Now that we've discussed the right gear, it's now time to talk about the right duration to help you lose weight.
 Cycling, as a leisurely activity, is quite fun.
 But doing it to lose weight can be different.
-That's because the calories that you burn depends on the time that you spend biking instead of the distance that you travel.
+That's because the calories per minute that you burn even depends on the time that you spend biking instead of the distance that you travel.